 - a) The fitness for purpose of the product for the application it was designed for or for which the customer has stated it will be used.
-This should specifically include the suitability of the product with regard to safety and its COSHH (Control of Substances Hazardous to Health) status. - b) Advice on the proper installation of equipment sold to meet the requirements of the relevant specification and regulations. - c) Details of guarantees, warranties and statutory rights. - d) The canister of marking fluid and/or product packaging should be marked with the following information: - Manufacturer's name and/or trade mark. - · Storage and usage information. - Batch code and/or date of manufacture. - · Identification of the SAR to which the system is linked (where applicable). - e) Details of the associated SAR (where applicable) including: - · Name of the operator. - · Asset registration and "change of detail" forms. - Relationship of the company to the database management company. - · Methods by which enquiries are accepted. - Hours of service availability and timescales for responding to enquiries. - Fees for services (registration, change of details, provision of reports, etc). - f) Details of the standards or certification with which the product or service conforms or is certified
+This should specifically include the suitability of the product with regard to safety and its COSHH (Control of Substances Hazardous to Health) status. - b) Advice on the proper installation of equipment sold to meet the requirements of the relevant specification and regulations. - c) Details of guarantees, warranties and statutory rights. - d) The canister of marking fluid and/or product packaging should be marked with the following information: - Manufacturer's name and/or trade mark. - · Storage and usage information. - Batch code and/or date of manufacture. - Identification of the secure asset register to which the system is linked (where applicable). - e) Details of the associated secure asset register (where applicable) including: - Name of the operator. - Asset registration and "change of detail" forms. - · Relationship of the company to the database management company.

+- · Methods by which enquiries are accepted. - Hours of service availability and timescales for responding to enquiries. - Fees for services (registration, change of details, provision of reports, etc). - f) Details of the standards or certification with which the product or service conforms or is certified and to be able to demonstrate compliance together with any applicable.

-4.4 Supply, After-sales Service and Support, Guarantees and Warranties
+4.4 Supply, After-sales Service and Support, Guarantees and Warrantees